 We have to save many permeates that connect to many specs

-2. THEORY
+Organization of the paper

-2.1.
-Background
+BACKGROUND AND RELATED WORK

 It is all about money.
 We are annoyed when our mobile phone malfunctions, or when our video recorder reacts unexpectedly and wrongly to our issued commands.
 These software and hardware errors do not threaten our lives, but may have substantial financial consequences for the manufacturer.

-2.1F.1.
-Formal Verification
+2.1 Formal Verification